BasedBroski/final-project/README.md

 # Soyjak Arcade

-> A three-mode browser arcade with score systems, account login, profile editing, and AI-driven dialogue gameplay.
+> A jakker's paradise in terms of gameplay, play through 3 unique games, enjoy the music, and customize your profile.

 ## Author
 - BasedBroski